 To help keep your pooch’s paws healthy all year long, check out the following tips:

 Just like you moisturize your own hands and feet, dog paws can benefit from a good moisturizer too!
 Paws can crack and bleed when they’re too dry.
 So a good paw moisturizer or wax could work wonders.
 It’s important to note that you should never use human lotion on your dog’s paws because it could make them too soft and lead to injury.
 Rather, there are plenty of dog pad moisturizers on the market.
 You can ask your vet for a good recommendation OR you can even make your own.
-Click here for an easy DIY paw wax recipe by Good Dogs & CO.
+Check out this recipe by Planet Paws (note: while they have tailored this video to the harsh winter months, it’s a great paw wax recipe for any time of the year):

-If you notice any cuts or scrapes on your dog’s foot pads, clean the area with an antibacterial wash.
+If you notice any cuts or scrapes on your dog’s foot pads, clean the area with a dog-friendly antibacterial wash.
 Then, put some antibacterial cream on the pad and wrap with a bandage.

 During The Summer